emmahsax/csci-workshop/playing_with_ruby/ruby_in_20_minutes/README.md

 end
 ```

 This is called by typing `h(“Emma”)` or `h “Emma”`.
-But let’s say that we still want `World` to show up in the message if no name is provided.
+But let's say that we still want `World` to show up in the message if no name is provided.
 We can do this by the following pieces of code:

 ```ruby
 def h2(name = “World”)